domisoffline/MCSkinRender/README.md

 `<Skin Hash>.png`

 Examples of both of these name formats can be found in the 'Renders' folder when cloning the repository, or downloading a Release.

+# Basic Usage

+## Setup

+To start off, let's clone the repository by navigating to our desired location and running `git clone https://github.com/53z/MCSkinRender`.
+Assuming you have Python installed, we can then run the program with the command `python3 main.py`.

+## In The Program

+Once you have run the program succesfully, you will be prompted to enter a "Skin Hash".
+This is a string of text which represents the skin you want to render.
+To find this string of text, please read [the "How To Get A Skin Hash" section](## How To Get A Skin Hash).